-Under the Community Charter, local governments such as the Regional District of Fraser-Fort George may use an Alternative Approval Process (AAP) to directly engage citizens about a proposed bylaw or other matter requiring elector approval.
+Under the Community Charter, local governments like the Regional District of Fraser-Fort George may use an Alternative Approval Process (AAP) to directly engage citizens about a proposed bylaw or other matter requiring elector approval.
 An AAP can be used for various initiatives such as a proposed bylaw to undertake long-term borrowing, a boundary extension, to establish a new regional district service, or other matter requiring approval of the electorate.

 A staff report is provided to the Regional District Board of Directors that describes the plan for conducting the AAP.
 It includes key information about the proposed elector approval process to ensure elected officials fully understand the implications of using an AAP to obtain approval.
 The report also provides staff with an opportunity to plan the process to conduct the potential AAP.